 Don’t let the programs you use to write a family history prevent you from capturing and preserving your genealogy stories.
-Instead of worrying about which is the best software to use to write your story, focus on doing what works for you.
+Instead of worrying about which is the best software to write your story, focus on doing what works for you.

 What is family history writing?

 Before I recommend a program, I must define our terms.

 When we talk about writing family histories, it’s really a huge process.
 The writing process beings with the first draft and continue through the editing phase and end with the final publication.